odoo/documentation/discuss/email_servers.rst

 .. note:: You can edit the email alias used for bounced messages the same way.

-How to use my own email servers with Odoo Online
+How to use my own email servers with Twenty20 Online
 ================================================
-Odoo Online comes up with an embedded and ready-to-use email solution with *@yourcompany.odoo.com* as domain.
+Twenty20 Online comes up with an embedded and ready-to-use email solution with *@yourcompany.odoo.com* as domain.
 We recommend to keep this default setup as it is really convenient.